infr/falldetector-public/thesis.md

 ## Fall detector installation

-Fall detector is installed to a Raspberry Pi 3 model B. Now follows a step-by-step guide for installation.
+Fall detector is installed to a Raspberry Pi 3 model B. Now follows a step-by-step guide for the installation.

-For debuggin purposes [RASPBIAN JESSIE](https://www.raspberrypi.org/downloads/raspbian/) (Full desktop image based on Debian Jessie) is installed as the operating system (OS).
-For the commercial version RASPBIAN JESSIE LITE (Minimal image based on Debian Jessie) with Python and OpenCV installed would be better.
+For debuggin purposes [*RASPBIAN JESSIE*](https://www.raspberrypi.org/downloads/raspbian/) (Full desktop image based on Debian Jessie) is installed as the operating system (OS).
+For the commercial version *RASPBIAN JESSIE LITE* (Minimal image based on Debian Jessie) with Python and OpenCV installed would be better.

 Installing the operating system to the SD card is simple and Raspberry Pi foundation has it all covered up on their [website](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 After OS is runnign there are a few things that should be done.
-Localisation options can be set, if needed, with raspi-config.
+Localisation options can be set, if needed, with *raspi-config*.
 The following commands will set it to Finnish.

 > sudo raspi-config
 > 5 Internationalisation Options
 > I1 Change locale
 > fi_FI.UTF8

-Keyboard language can be set to Finnish, or any other language, with setxbmap.
+Keyboard language can be set to Finnish, or any other language, with *setxbmap*.

 > setxkbmap fi

- Now everything should be updated.
+Now everything can be updated.
 This can be made by connecting the device to the internet, via wifi or ethernet.
 After the connection is established the package list should be updated and then every program should be upgraded and lastly downloaded packages should be cleaned up.
 This can be made with the following commands.

 > sudo apt-get udpdate
 > sudo apt-get dist-upgrade
 > sudo apt-get clean

 After this the latest firmaware should be updated.
-Raspbian has a tool called rpi-update pre-installed and this can be used for the purpose.
+Raspbian has a tool called *rpi-update* pre-installed and this can be used for the purpose.

 > sudo rpi-update

-After the firmware update a restart of the system is needed.
+After the firmware is updated, a restart of the system is needed.

 > sudo shutdown -r 0